Materiality

 [Unit:%]

-Promotion of zero-energy buildings and homes*4 Commercial Properties Business Develop ZEB for, in principle, all new office buildings and logistics properties*5 Percentage of ZEB developments
+Promotion of development of ZEB and ZEH*4 Commercial Properties Business Develop ZEB for, in principle, all new office buildings and logistics properties*5 Percentage of ZEB developments

 [Unit:%]